alphagov/govuk-developer-docs/source/manual/alerts/asset-master-slave-disk-space-comparison.html.md

 alert will only resolve itself when the daily sync job runs so the alert is a false alarm and can be acknowledged.

-It is worth checking the `support-api/csvs` directory as any reports generated against zendesk get created here, if the report is poorly constrained this can be large (>1GB).
+It is worth checking on `asset-master-1` the `/mnt/uploads/support-api/csvs` directory as any reports generated against zendesk get created here, if the report is poorly constrained this can be large (>1GB).
 These files will be synced daily as part of the `rsync-uploads` task.
 Use `ls -hltr` to check if any of the recent files are particularly large.